 During 2022, 6,622 suppliers were subject to checks and assessments with reference to environmental and social sustainability aspects (including health, safety, environment, human rights, anti-corruption and compliance).
 Potential critical issues and/or areas for improvement were identified for 10% (659) of the suppliers audited, an increase compared to 2021.
 The critical issues mainly refer to gaps in compliance with health and safety regulations and the principles established by the Code of Conduct and the Code of Ethics.
-In the same way, there was an increase in the number of suppliers with whom relations were interrupted (54), due indicators in a year marked by the increase in the price of energy is a significant result, achieved also thanks to the implementation of the aforementioned WeCare model which, being customer centric, has customer satisfaction as its primary objective.
+In the same way, there was an increase in the number of suppliers with whom relations were interrupted (54), due to negative evaluation during the qualification phase or due to suspension or revocation of the qualification.
+Finally, it should be noted that, during 2022, an influence on price and logistical criticalities have been noticed due to the macroeconomic dynamics but without any impact on the continuity of procurement.